rahulbordoloi/rahulbordoloi/README.md

 ## About Me :

-I'm a vivid Pythonista :snake:, Java Professionally :coffee: but C++ by :heart:.
+I'm a Vivid Pythonista :snake:, but C++ by :heart:.
 Linux Fanboy :penguin:. <br>
-Passionate about Converting Problem Statements into AI Automated Solutions.
+Passionate about Converting Problem Statements into Efficient and Automated Solutions.
-Currently seeking opportunities in the field of Data Science and Software Development.
+Currently seeking opportunities in the Industry of Software Development and Data Science.
 Much passionate about contributing to the Open Source Community :octocat:.
 <br>

 <!--[Linkedin](https://linkedin.com/in/rahulbordoloi) <br>